leozxliu/lammps/doc/src/fix_hyper_local.rst

 Value 28 is the count of bonds with an absolute value of strain >= q on this step.

-The scalar and vector values calculated by this fix are all "intensive".
+The scalar value is an "extensive" quantity since it grows with the system size; the vector values are all "intensive".

 This fix also computes a local vector of length the number of bonds currently in the system.
 The value for each bond is its :math:`C_{ij}`